rivkastrilitz/Ex2/README.md

 * drawPokemons - drowing the pokemons on the graph.
 * drawAgants - drowing the agents on the  graph.
 * drawClock  -making a timer for the game.

+particulars classe that based on an external code:
+* clasess : Panel,entryPanel,frame,Arena,CL_Agents